 What is the aim of IR35 legislation?

-The aim of the IR35 legislation is to prevent avoidance of income tax and National Insurance Contributions (NICs) through the use of an intermediary between a worker and a client, such as a professional services company (PSC) when in reality what is happening is an employment relationship.
-This is known as ‘disguised employment’.
-The IR35 legislation comprises of the Social Security Contributions (Intermediaries) Regulations 2000 (the Regulations), which deals with NICs and Income Tax (Earnings and Pensions) Act 2003 (ITEPA) which deals with income tax.
-The aim of this legislation is to deal with what HMRC sees as tax avoidance by individuals choosing to pay NICs, dividends and corporate tax of partnerships or limited companies, which are significantly lower than employee income tax and NICs, by supplying their services through an intermediary (such as a personal services company (PSC) and paying themselves dividends rather than a salary.
-Put simply, IR35 is designed to look at whether in actual fact contractors working usually through a PSC to supply services to a client, would in fact be employees of the client were it not for the existence of the PSC.
+The IR35 legislation comprises of the Social Security Contributions (Intermediaries) Regulations 2000 (the Regulations), which deals with NICs and the Income Tax (Earnings and Pensions) Act 2003 (ITEPA), which deals with income tax.
+This legislation aims to deal with what HMRC sees as tax avoidance by individuals choosing to pay NICs, dividends and corporate tax of partnerships or limited companies, which are significantly lower than employee income tax and NICs, by supplying their services through an intermediary and paying themselves dividends rather than a salary.

 What is the IR35 rule?